Probably the most famous of all Italian desserts, is the Tiramisu.

-Others have also gotten away from the traditional cake with a Chocolate-Raspberry Tiramisu, and a Mango Tiramisu with Raspberry Sauce.
+Since then, others have gotten away from the traditional cake by making a Chocolate-Raspberry Tiramisu, and a Mango Tiramisu with Raspberry Sauce.

 1/3 cup granulated sugar

 3 tbsp. granulated sugar

 3 sprigs fresh mint

 2 packages lady fingers (each package contains 20 cookies)